 - File a wage garnishment.

-Garnish the debtors bank account, including the debtors accounts receivables.
+First of all, the judgment creditor can garnish the debtors bank account, including the debtors accounts receivables.

 - File Post Judgment Interrogatories.